The live animal exhibit trail and all hiking trails are open on Saturdays and Sundays only, through November 30.

 , x 143

-Genlyne Fiske-White, Animal Care Training and Enrichment Program Coordinator
+Genlyne Fiske-White, Animal Care Enrichment Program Coordinator

 Gen Fiske-White